-- B.38 Yes there are likely significant effects relating to vehicle emissions and dust. - B.39 Physical damage and loss of habitats: Epping Forest SAC (and potentially functionally linked habitats within 500m of it) is within the plan area. - B.40 Air pollution (vehicle emissions): Epping Forest SAC and Lee Valley SPA/Ramsar site are within 10km of the plan area and within 200m of A-roads that link to the plan area. - B.41 Air pollution (dust): Epping Forest SAC is within the plan area and could be affected by development within 500m. - B.42 Pests and vermin: Epping Forest SAC (and potentially functionally linked habitats within 500m of it) is within the plan area. - B.43 Non-physical disturbance: there are no qualifying features that are particularly sensitive to light/noise within 500m of the plan area. - B.44 Direct pollution: Lee Valley SPA/Ramsar and Thames Estuary & Marshes SPA/Ramsar are hydrologically connected to the plan area but the Lee Valley SPA/Ramsar is upstream (no impact pathway) and the Thames Estuary & Marshes is sufficient distance away that significant effects are not likely (no LSE).
+- B.48 Air pollution (dust): Epping Forest SAC is within the plan area and could be affected by development within 500m. - B.49 Pests and vermin: Epping Forest SAC (and potentially functionally linked habitats within 500m of it) is within the plan area. - B.50 Non-physical disturbance: there are no qualifying features that are particularly sensitive to light/noise within 500m of the plan area. - B.51 Direct pollution: Lee Valley SPA/Ramsar and Thames Estuary & Marshes SPA/Ramsar are hydrologically connected to the plan area but the Lee Valley SPA/Ramsar is upstream (no impact pathway) and the Thames Estuary & Marshes is sufficient distance away that significant effects are not likely (no LSE).